saich9424/SOEN-691-PROJECT/README.md

 ### Dataset

 This dataset is not officially provided by the Data Owner.
-It is collected using the web scrapper.
+It is collected using the APIs.
 It is publicly available and uploaded by the user who has colllected and updated the data over the period of time.

-The dataset has 10000 rows where each row represents the restaurant and it's attributes.
-Though it's unofficial dataset, the datset is  cleaned but definitely not ideal as seen below mentioned problems.

-It has total 21 columns but we are not going to focus on all of them.
+The dataset consists of two csv files.
+One csv file containes all the different restaurant and it's attributes.
+There are more than 40k restaurants, .
+The other file contains the review provided by different user to different restaurants.
+The rating scale is [1, 5].
+It has more than 1000k rows where each row represents the restaurant and it's attributes.
+Looking at the the number of restaurants and reviews, we think it is enough to be considered for big data.

+Though it's unofficial dataset, the datset uniform but definitely not ideal.
+In other words, there are many attributes which definitely not going to help in calculating recommandation.
+So before that we need to transform the data into desired dataset.

 The main columns we have considered are given below.

-* <b>Restaurant Id :</b> unique Id <br />
+* <b>business_id :</b> unique Id for restaurant <br />
 &nbsp;   &nbsp;   &nbsp; We have chosen this column to uniquly identify restaurant.
-* <b>Restaurant Name :</b> contains the name of the restaurant <br />
+* <b>user_id :</b> unique Id for user profile <br />
-&nbsp;   &nbsp;   &nbsp; We have chosen this column to print result along with restaurant names.
+&nbsp;   &nbsp;   &nbsp; We have chosen this column to uniquly identify users.
-* <b>Cuisenes :</b> contains the variety of cusiens. <br />
+* <b>city :</b> where restaurant resides. <br />
-&nbsp;   &nbsp;   &nbsp; We have chosen this column if the user want to filter based on cuisenes.
+&nbsp;   &nbsp;   &nbsp; We have chosen this column if the user want to filter based on city.
-* <b>Aggregate rating :</b> average rating of the restaurant <br />
+* <b>stars :</b> average rating of the restaurant <br />
 &nbsp;   &nbsp;   &nbsp; We have chosen this column to use these rating for content based filtering.
-* <b>Votes :</b> number of votes given to particular restaurant <br />
+* <b>votes :</b> number of votes given to particular restaurant <br />
 &nbsp;   &nbsp;   &nbsp; We have chosen this column to put thresold for minimum number of votes.
-* <b>Average Cost for two :</b> contains the approximate cost for meal for two people <br />
-&nbsp;   &nbsp;   &nbsp; We have chosen this column if the user want to filter based on cost.

 ### Sample Data

 * Restaurants

 ![](images/Sample_Data_Restaurant.PNG)

 * Reviews

 ![](images/Sample_Data_Reviews.PNG)

 ### Technologies